emilhe/dash-extensions-docs/transforms/operator_transform.md

 .. dash-proxy:: transforms.operator_log

 Since the callback returns an _operation_, all element are _not_ exchanged between client and server. **Only the new element is sent from the server to the client**.
-Under the hood, a clientside callback is used to perform to append the log entry to the list.
-Hence, if the data is large, the `OperatorTransform` might enable (significant) performance improvements.
+Hence, if the data is large, the `OperatorTransform` may enable (significant) performance improvements.

 ### Nested data structures